LG is one of the leading TV brands and is best known for its OLED TVs that forgo backlights in favour of

 The big change is on the inside: the CX will use the cutting-edge third-generation Alpha 9 processor.
 It's the same one found in the entire Signature range, which will all cost significantly more than any model in the CX range.

 Improved upscaling, adaptive sound and better HDR content are the hallmarks of the latest version of the processor.
 Filmmaker Mode filters down to these cheaper ranges, too, so you'll be able to watch films the way the cinematographers and directors intended by stripping away processing effects added by the TV.

-The CX range is 4K and will be available in 55, 65 and 77-inch screen sizes.
+The CX range is 4K and available in 55, 65 and 77-inch screen sizes.

 The BX OLED range is LG's most affordable.
 It's the processor that keeps costs down; rather than using the Alpha 9, the BX range uses the Alpha 7.
 It effectively does the same thing as the Alpha 9, just not as well, though our tests have shown that the processor isn't the be-all-and-end-all for quality.

 There's no Filmmaker Mode, but the BXs do benefit from Dolby Vision IQ.
 This boosts HDR performance by using light sensors in the TV to adjust the picture based on how bright your room is.

-The BX OLEDs will be available in 55 and 65 inches.
+The BX OLEDs are available in 55 and 65 inches.

-It's not just OLEDs getting the 8K treatment – some LCD TVs benefit, too.
-This Nano 9 Series is likely to be LG's flagship LCD range, and has 33 million pixels packed into its 55 or 65-inch display.
+It's not just OLEDs that get the 8K treatment – some LCD TVs benefit, too.
+This Nano 9 Series has 33m pixels packed into its 55 or 65-inch display.